cbhuber17/BingoSimulator/README.md

 ## Heroku Deployment

-The app is located at: TBD
+The app is located at: https://dashboard.heroku.com/apps/bingo-simulator

 ## Testing